Bismarck State College logo

 Career Opportunities

-Electronics/Telecommunications technicians are in vital demand.
+Electronics/Telecommunications technicians are in high demand.
 The field is among the fastest growing occupations requiring college education, but less than a bachelor’s degree.
 Virtually every industry has some electronic aspect to its operations.
 Manufacturing, information technology, servicing, processing, and telecommunications industries will continue to need skilled workers to install, maintain, and repair increasingly complex systems.

 Career opportunities include manufacturing technician, calibration technician, network technician, factory service technician, troubleshooter, specialist, manufacturer’s sales representative, maintenance supervisor, service manager, wholesaler/retailer of electronic equipment, business owner.